Professor James Naismith FMedSci FRS

 Jim’s current research aims to understand how bacteria sense internal pressure through channels in their membranes, triggering a release of ions that allows them to avoid bursting.
 He is also interested in the synthesis of unusual biological molecules, including cyclic peptides and lipid-linked sugars.
 His results have been acknowledged by several awards, including the Biochemical Society’s Colworth Medal, and the Royal Society of Chemistry’s Corday–Morgan Medal and Jeremy Knowles Award.

-, Division of Structural Biology, University of Oxford
+Professor of Structural Biology, Division of Structural Biology, University of Oxford

 Interest and expertise